Damir Kaletović

-Damir Kaletović is a multiple-award-winning investigative journalist from Tuzla, Bosnia and Herzegovina.
-He is a former reporter for FTV, the public-service broadcasting organization of the Federation of Bosnia and Herzegovina entity of Bosnia and Herzegovina, the former co-host of the FTV-sponsored political talk show "60 Minutes" (60 minuta), and a former reporter for OBN Television.
+Damir Kaletović is an investigative journalist from Tuzla, Bosnia and Herzegovina.
+He is a former reporter for FTV, the public-service broadcasting organization of the Federation of Bosnia and Herzegovina entity of Bosnia and Herzegovina, the former co-host of the FTV-sponsored political talk show "60 Minutes", and a former reporter for OBN Television.
 He is best known for his high-profile role as co-host of "60 Minutes", which controversially investigated issues related post-war corruption and war crimes.